-An important part of this element is to identify any concerns or conflicts with other local governmental jurisdictions; whether it is city, village, town or County.
-Resolution is not necessary but existing concerns and conflicts need to be identified and the processes described for attempting to resolve them.
+An important part of this element is to identify any concerns or conflicts with other local governmental jurisdiction; whether it is city, village, town or County.
+Resolution is not necessary but existing and potential conflicts need to be identified and the processes described for attempting to resolve them.